 I actually find it remarkable how often I come across computer problems which are completely new to me.
 In fact, the issue I've just described with the MP4 files was a first time issue for me.
 Often the first port of call with a problem we haven't seen before is to Google for a solution and learn from other people's experiences.
 You can tell it's an unusual problem if Googling for a solution provides no insights at all.
 Such was the case with this one.

 I've been sorting out computer issues for five years now and worked on hundreds and hundreds of computers.
 Sometimes it's an issue I've seen many times before.
 Other times it's a bit of a head-scratcher.
 But I do love the challenge of getting to the bottom of whatever is going on.

-Norm's Computer Services is on hand to help you with computer repairs in Brisbane, and throughout Logan City and the Redlands.
+Norm's Computer Services is on hand to help you with computer repairs in Brisbane, and throughout the City of Ipswich, Logan City and the Redlands.
 Whatever issue you're having, please don't hesitate to get in touch.
 I'm here to help.